MicrosoftDocs/azure-devops-docs/docs/user-guide/about-vsts-tfs.md

 - For TFS, you use the **On-premises XML** process model which supports customization through import/export of XML definition files for work tracking objects

 While the **On-premises XML** process model option is quite powerful, it also can cause a number of problems.
-Chief among these is that processes for existing team projects do not update automatically when TFS is upgraded.
+Chief among these is that processes for existing projects do not update automatically when TFS is upgraded.

 For example, TFS 2013 introduced several new features which depended on new work item types and other process template changes.
-When you upgrade from TFS 2012 to TFS 2013, each team project collection gets new versions of each of the "in the box" process templates which include these changes.
-However, these changes are not automatically incorporated in existing team projects.
-Instead, after you finish upgrading you have to include them in each team project by using the [Configure Features](../reference/configure-features-after-upgrade.md) wizard or a more manual process.
+When you upgrade from TFS 2012 to TFS 2013, each project collection gets new versions of each of the "in the box" process templates which include these changes.
+However, these changes are not automatically incorporated in existing projects.
+Instead, after you finish upgrading you have to include them in each project by using the [Configure Features](../reference/configure-features-after-upgrade.md) wizard or a more manual process.

 To avoid these issues in Azure DevOps Services, custom process templates and **witadmin.exe** have always been disabled (only export functions are enabled).
-This has enabled us to automatically update all team projects with each Azure DevOps Services upgrade.
+This has enabled us to automatically update all projects with each Azure DevOps Services upgrade.
 Meanwhile, the product team has been working hard to make customizing processes possible in ways that we can support easily and continuously.
 These first of these changes was recently introduced, and more changes are on the way.

 With these new Azure DevOps Services process customization capabilities, you can make customizations directly within the Azure DevOps Services Web UI.
 If you want to customize your processes programmatically, you can also make customizations through REST endpoints.
-When you customize team projects in this way, those projects will continue to update automatically when we release new versions of their base processes with Azure DevOps Services updgrades.
+When you customize projects in this way, those projects will continue to update automatically when we release new versions of their base processes with Azure DevOps Services updgrades.

 To learn more, see [Customize your work tracking experience](../reference/customize-work.md).